 Please note that this section refers to community schools only.
-See Page 19 for a list of community schools.
+See Page 18 for a list of community schools.
+Dudley Council has an Inclusive Education Policy which aims to maximise the opportunity to meet parental preference.
+The Council does not support the use of selective admissions policies based on aptitude or academic achievement.
 The admission arrangements set by the Council ensure that the process is fair and equitable for all.
-Legal Context:

-- School Standards and Framework Act 1998 as amended by the Education Act 2002 - The Education (Co-ordination of Admissions Arrangements) (England) (Amendment) Regulations 2012 - The Education (Admission of Looked After Children( (England) Regulations 2005 - School Admissions Code 2014
+- School Standards and Framework Act 1998 as amended by the Education Act 2002 - The Education (Co-ordination of Admission Arrangements) (Primary Schools)(England)(Amendment) Regulations 2012 - The Education (Admission of Looked After Children)(England)Regulations 2005 - School Admissions Code 2014